The Elder Scrolls V: Skyrim: Development

-Having completed work on Oblivion in 2006, Bethesda Game Studios began work on Fallout 3.
+Having completed work on The Elder Scrolls IV: Oblivion in 2006, Bethesda Game Studios began work on Fallout 3.
 It was during this time that the team began planning the next entry in The Elder Scrolls series.
 From the outset, they had decided to set the new game in the land of Skyrim, incorporating dragons into the main theme of the game.
 Full development began following the release of Fallout 3 in 2008; the developers considered Skyrim a spiritual successor to both Fallout 3 and previous The Elder Scrolls games.
 The game was developed by a team of roughly 100 people composed of new talent as well as of the series' veterans.
 The production was supervised by Todd Howard, who has been the director of several titles released by Bethesda Softworks.

 Design

 The team set the game in the province of Skyrim, designing it by hand.
 While similar in size to Oblivion's game world of Cyrodiil, the mountainous topography of the world inflates the game space and makes it more difficult to traverse than Cyrodiil, which was relatively flat.
 In designing Skyrim's world, the team opted for a different approach to what was taken with Oblivion; art director Matt Carofano considered the "epic-realism" of Skyrim's world design as a departure from Oblivion's generic representation of classic European fantasy lore.
 Howard expressed the team's desire to re-encapsulate the "wonder of discovery" of Morrowind's game world in Skyrim, as the return to the classic fantasy of Arena and The Elder Scrolls II: Daggerfall in Oblivion meant sacrificing a world with a unique culture.
 As a way of creating diversity, the team divided the world into nine sectors, known as holds, and attempted to make each hold feel topographically unique from one another; in addition, the team wanted to reflect the socioeconomic background of the NPCs by making some locations elaborate and wealthy while others are poorer and lower-tech.

 The team sought to make each of the game's ten races feel unique; Howard considered the player's choice of race at the beginning of the game a more important decision than it had been in previous The Elder Scrolls games because the culture of Skyrim's world contains more racism.
-However, he reiterated that the player's choice of race does not have major game-affecting consequences as it adds "flavor" in different NPCs' dispositions towards the player, and is not meant as a way of locking players out of particular quests.
+However, he reiterated that the player's choice of race does not have major game-affecting consequences as it adds "flavor" to different NPCs' dispositions towards the player, and is not meant as a way of locking players out of particular quests.
 Efforts to make Skyrim's world feel hand-crafted extended to the team abandoning the use of generated landscapes as they had done in Oblivion.
 While just one team member was charged with designing dungeons in Oblivion, Skyrim's 150 dungeons were designed by a group of eight people.
 Skyrim features 244 quests, over 300 points of interest with a map marker and numerous unmarked locations.